 An open house or virtual event may be your best opportunity to convert a family that’s on the fence, so make the experience count.
 Start by finding out what’s important to your audiences—the people they want to talk to, the information they need, the time, place and media that work for them—then provide that in a seamless experience that reflects your school’s brand, quality and essence.
 A digital marketing professional can help you do this, and can put the marketing infrastructure in place for future successful campaigns and events.

-We help private and independent schools all over North America work more efficiently and execute strategies that deliver positive returns.
+At Metric Marketing, we help private and independent schools all over North America work more efficiently and execute strategies that deliver positive returns.
 If you’d like to learn more about how we work and how we can help you, speak to one of our school marketing experts today.